gurubobnz/check_munin_node/README.md

 optional arguments:
-  -h, --help            show this help message and exit --host HOST           Host to contact
-  --port PORT           Port to contact (optional, default 4949) --service SERVICE     Munin service to call (e.g. df, cpu, load, etc.) - if
+  -h, --help            show this help message and exit --host HOST           Host to contact (optional, default localhost) --port PORT           Port to contact (optional, default 4949) --service SERVICE     Munin service to call (e.g. df, cpu, load, etc.) - if
                         omitted a list of services on the host will be